roihezkiyahu/HITL-demo/blog_post.md

 **Try it yourself:** The complete code for this implementation is available in the repository.
 Clone it, run the CLI or Streamlit demos, and see multi-turn approval in action.

-**Share your experience:** What dangerous tool calls are you protecting against in your agents?
+**Share your experience:** What tool calls are you protecting against in your agents?
 Have you implemented similar HITL patterns?
-Share your approach in the comments-I'd love to hear what's working (or not working) for you.
+Share your approach in the comments, I'd love to hear what's working (or not working) for you.

-**Coming soon:** In the next post, we'll explore adding cost controls and iteration limits to this pattern, plus strategies for handling parallel tool calls that need coordinated approval.

 If you found this helpful, follow me for more deep-dives into LangGraph patterns and agentic system architecture.